The Economic Impact of Low- and High-Frequency Temperature Changes: Estimating the Economic Impact of Warming Temperature

 \subsection{Estimates for U.S. State Panel}

-In this subsection, we present empirical results based on a panel of U.S. state level data for the 1963--2023 sample using the estimated MWq components of state temperature $X_{it}$.\footnote{ The reported results are for a tuning parameter $q=4$ which ensures similar periodicity (around 30 years) to the one considered for the longer sample.
-Similar results are obtained for $q=8$ and 12.
-Alternatively, we could estimate the two latent components using the conventional state-space model or the \citet{hartl-uc} method.
-The results are qualitatively similar and are available from the authors upon request.} To interpret the estimates, note that $X_{it}$ and its components are in degrees Fahrenheit while $\Delta Y_{it}$, is a growth rate in percent per year.
-Table \ref{tbl:USpanel} presents results for the parameters of interest: $\beta_\lo$ from the static specification, and $b_\lo$, $\delta_\hi$, $\gamma_\hi$ and $\alpha$ for the dynamic specification.
+In this subsection, we present empirical results based on a panel of U.S. state level data for the 1964--2023 sample.
+The U.S. state panel has been used in other studies. \citet{bilal-rossi-hansberg:23} developed a spatial dynamic model to explain the aggregate and local cost of natural disasters, which are extreme high frequency variations. \citet{kahn-etal:23} estimates the output effects of deviations from rolling means, while \citet{colacito-hoffman-phan:19} consider seasonal temperature changes.
+Our focus on low and high frequency variations is distinct.
+To facilitate comparisons with the international panel, $X_{it}$ and its components are converted in Celsius while $\Delta Y_{it}$, is a growth rate in percent per year.
+The low-frequency components of both variables are estimated by the MW method with a tuning parameter $q=8$.
+Given that $T$ for this sample is 60, $\hat \lo_X$ now has a periodicity of around 15 years.
+The regression results are, however, quite robust to the choice of $q$.\footnote{ Alternatively, we could estimate the two latent components using the conventional state-space model or the \citet{hartl-uc} method.
+The results based on these alternative estimates, as well as those based on the MWq estimates with $q=4$ and 12, are qualitatively similar and are available upon request.} Table \ref{tbl:USpanel} presents results for the parameters of interest: $\beta_\lo$ from the static specification, and $b_\lo$, $\delta_\hi$, $\gamma_\hi$ and $\alpha$ for the dynamic specification.

-For model FE, $\beta_\lo$ and $b_\lo$ are estimated to be $-0.515$ and $-0.446$, respectively.
-In contrast, the impact effect associated with $\hi_{X,it}$ is only -0.060.
+For model FE, $\beta_\lo$ and $b_\lo$ are estimated to be $-0.868$ and $-0.753$, respectively.
+In contrast, the impact effect associated with $\hi_{X,it}$ is only $-0.105$.
 The one-way clustered standard errors (1way SE) – clustered at the state level – are quite small and imply highly significant estimates.
 The more robust two-way clustered standard errors (2way SE) are several orders of magnitude larger, to the point of eliminating any statistical significance of $\hat\beta_\lo$ and $\hat b_\lo$ at 10\% significance levels.
 To more accurately approximate the various sources of uncertainty associated with these estimates, we also construct and report 68\% and 90\% (fixed-design) bootstrap confidence intervals for all estimates.
-The bootstrap confidence intervals lend support to the possibility that the estimated negative effect of $\lo_{X,it}$ on $\Delta Y_{it}$ is statistically significant in model FE.
+The bootstrap confidence intervals lend some support to the possibility that the estimated negative effect of $\lo_{X,it}$ on $\Delta Y_{it}$ is statistically significant in model FE.